Family of stab victim Mahad Ali issue heartfelt plea calling on witnesses to break silence

 The former Highbury Grove School pupil was taken to hospital with multiple stab wounds but was pronounced dead two hours later.
 A post-mortem examination gave the cause of death as stab wounds to the chest and abdomen.

-His family, who live off Hornsey Road, where a shrine with flowers and tributes to Mahad has been erected, described the killing as “senseless” as they spoke of their grief.
+His family, who live in Islington, where a shrine with flowers and tributes to Mahad has been erected, described the killing as “senseless” as they spoke of their grief.

 In a statement released this week, they said: “Mahad is terribly missed by family and friends.
 His sudden and violent death has left a huge void in our family structure.

 “Our shock and sorrow remain unabated.
 The last three weeks have been a very stressful time for our entire family, especially for Mahad’s younger brother.

 “Our son was an easy going young man who showed respect to everyone with whom he came in contact.
 Mahad loved boxing and belonged to Islington Boxing Club for the last decade.”